 Some rings have sizing bands, which break the pattern and allow a ring to be sized up or down more easily.
 But often, talented jewelers build the sizing band into the pattern, so as to work with it and maintain the ring’s beauty — just see the above.

 However, if the ring rotates or turns on your finger, the sizing band shows instead of the desired motif.

 Accent Gems and White Gold Wedding Rings

-26. Which Accent Gems are Suitable for White Gold Wedding Rings?
+27. Which Accent Gems are Suitable for White Gold Wedding Rings?

 Diamonds are the best choice due to their hardness and scratch-resistant properties.
-Sapphires and rubies, though not as durable as diamonds, still work very well and look amazing.
+Sapphires and rubies, though not quite as durable as diamonds, still work very well and look amazing.

 White Gold Wedding Ring Next Steps

 If you’re ready to order a white gold wedding band or engagement ring...and have it made in Fairtrade Gold, that’s awesome!

 Browse our website, stop by our gallery in Santa Fe, NM, or email me at info(at)ReflectiveJewelry.com.
 If what you really want is a custom white gold ring, I’ll be happy to assist!
 You can find more info here — but get in touch, and we can set up a phone or Zoom consultation.